View David Gedemer's Obituary on kenoshanews.com and share memories

 May 20, 1935 – January 18, 2020

-Racine – David Albert Gedemer, age 84; beloved husband of Barbara M. (nee: Stoger) Gedemer and dear father of Gretchen (Charles) Neu, Roberta Gedemer, Kathleen (Jeffrey) Davis, Lorraine (Roger) Slater and David J. Gedemer; passed away at Ascension All Saints Hospital, surrounded with the love of his family, early Saturday morning, January 18, 2020.
+Racine – David Albert Gedemer, age 84; passed away at Ascension All Saints Hospital, surrounded with the love of his family, early Saturday morning, January 18, 2020.
+David wrote this obituary for himself just a few years ago.

+David was born in Racine on May 20, 1935, the youngest of five children, born to Peter and Louise (nee: Moritz) Gedemer.
+He graduated from Holy Name School (Class of '49) and St. Catherine's High School (Class of '53).
+He faithfully served our country with the United States Army in the Korean Conflict from 1953-55.
+On June 14, 1958 at St. Mary's Catholic Church in Kenosha, David was united in marriage with the love of his life, Barbara M. Stoger (a Kenosha native).
+Dave was employed as a bookkeeper for Thomas Supply Company from 1957 until retiring, after 45 years of service, in 2002.

+Dave was a master woodworker, always on the search for fine pieces of wood, to handcraft beautiful pieces of furniture for family members.
+As an avid sports enthusiast, he was a fan of the Green Bay Packers, Marquette basketball, and Notre Dame & Wisconsin Football.
+Above all, Dave was ALL about family.
+David treasured the travel experiences he had with Barbara & their family.
+They were fortunate to have visited nearly 26 states over the years…and, with Dave's interest in genealogy, researched-discovered & visited Gedemer family members in Germany, and in turn, hosted several family members from Germany when they traveled to Racine.
+Later in life, Dave enjoyed the family cottage on the Fox River, just south of Montello, WI & his son's beach front home – located on the Gulf of California, south of Puerto Penasco, Mexico.
+Last but not least, Dave proudly took part in the Stars & Stripes Honor Flight on April 14, 2018 – an experience that brought tears to his eyes.

+Surviving are his loving wife of 61 years, Barbara; daughters, Gretchen (Charles) Neu, Roberta Gedemer, Kathleen (Jeffrey) Davis, Lorraine (Roger) Slater; son, David J. Gedemer; six great and intelligent grandchildren, Randall (Dana) & Douglas Neu, Sarah & Kenneth Rogstad, Jacob & Emily Davis; sister, Eleanor (Jerome) Maller; brother-in-law, Edmund Kretschmer; many nieces, nephews, other relatives & friends.

+In addition to his parents, Dave was preceded in death by brothers, William Gedemer & Fred ( Mary Ann & Dorothy) Gedemer; sister, Louise Kretschmer; Barbara's parents, George & Evelyn Stoger and brother-in-law, Robert Stoger.

-A Mass of Christian Burial will be celebrated on Thursday, January 23, 2020 at 6:00 pm in St. Lucy Catholic Church (3101 Drexel Avenue in Racine) with Rev. Mark R. Jones officiating.
+A Mass of Christian Burial will be celebrated on Thursday, January 23, 2020 at 6:00 pm in St. Lucy Catholic Church, 3101 Drexel Avenue in Racine, with Rev. Mark R. Jones officiating.
 Visitation will be in the church on Thursday from 4:00 – 6:00 pm.
 Private interment will take place at Southern Wisconsin Veterans Memorial Cemetery.
+Memorials to St. Catherine's High School, St. Lucy Catholic Church or to the have been suggested.

 DRAEGER-LANGENDORF FUNERAL HOME & CREMATORY